MARLIE PARKER WASSERMAN

 Marlie Wasserman writes historical crime fiction.

 Her debut novel, THE MURDERESS MUST DIE, tells the story of Martha Place, the first woman to die in the electric chair.
-Marlie is writing two other novels—one set in Panama in 1906, centered around Teddy Roosevelt’s visit to the Canal, and another set in Manhattan in 1899, centered around a deadly hotel fire.
+Her second novel, PATH OF PREY, is a twisty tale of multiple assassins scheming to murder Teddy Roosevelt in 1906 at the Panama Canal.
+Her newest novel, INFERNO ON FIFTH, is based on the true story of a deadly hotel fire in Manhattan in 1899.
 Before she turned to novels, Marlie ran a university press specializing in nonfiction books in the social sciences and humanities.

 When she is not writing, Marlie sketches and travels.
 Topping her bucket list is a visit to each of the United States’ sixty-two national parks.
-She has visited thirty-nine to date.
+She has visited forty-two to date.

-Marlie and her husband Mark split their time between New Jersey and North Carolina.
+Marlie and her husband Mark live in Chapel Hill, North Carolina.

 For more information: